Are Freelancers and Contractors the Same Thing?

 What is the definition of a freelancer?

 Freelancers sell their services on an ad hoc or temporary basis, as opposed to being a full-time, in-house employee within a business.
-They typically exchange their services for an hourly or daily rate, though will sometimes quote a monthly retainer or project estimate.
+They typically exchange their services for an hourly or daily rate, though they will sometimes quote a monthly retainer or project estimate.
+You might decide to become a freelancer whilst still working for another employer, so you can be flexible about the work you take on.

 What does a contractor do?